 Instead of “party favors,” we gave our awards show-style “swag bags.”
 Each bag included a CD of the girls’ favorite country songs (mom-approved, of course.)
 I love the CD label and favor tag from Anders Ruff.
 And that’s the party!
 Would you throw a karaoke party?
 Let me know in comments below.
 And remember, you can recreate my party for your daughter with my easy-to-use party plan!

-- Party Styling and Party Plan: Double the Fun Parties
+- Party Styling and Party Plan: The Party Teacher

 - Photography: Viridian Images Photography